 I’ve currently started a fellowship programme with the Onassis Cultural Centre in Athens, Greece.
 They are supporting me to continue my research and looking into the development of my current work.
 There are a lot of opportunities for the Collection, whether it stays in fashion or goes down a more biomedical route.
 I’m hoping with more research and collaborations with other disciplines that, it can be developed into a variety of areas.
 I would like to focus on fashion as it is one of the most polluting industries but also has a huge opportunity to change.

 Solitude or loneliness, how do you spend your time alone?

 I always spend my time researching and thinking.
 My brain is constantly on overdrive, with thousands of thoughts always going through my head.
 That’s why I always have to have a notebook with me to jot down my ideas, thoughts or concerns.

 I’m terrible at sitting still for more than an hour as I always want to be surrounded by people, talking, learning and experiencing.
 I actually find the time I do have on my own the hardest parts of the day.

 One for the road… What are you unafraid of?

-I think I currently can’t allow myself to be either afraid or unafraid with all that is happening.
-The good and the bad thing about the work I produce is that there is no current industry for it and Biomaterials have only just started to be further developed so for me the whole future is unknown.
+I think I currently can’t allow myself to be either afraid or unafraid of all that is happening.
+The good and the bad thing about the work I produce is that there is no current industry for it, and Biomaterials have only just started to be further developed, so for me; the whole future is unknown.
 For this reason, I have to adapt to being unafraid as there is no clear path I can take but thousands of unknown routes I could go into.